All Questions

 The amount that the member must pay within the plan year, before EHP begins to pay benefits.
 The member’s Schedule of Benefits or Summary Plan Description (SPD) will advise if he/she has a deductible.

-How can I get an emergency refill of medication in response to COVID-19?
+How can I get an emergency refill of medication?

 Ask your pharmacist to enter an emergency refill override.
 Pharmacists have been notified on what code to use for the override.
 If your pharmacist has problems with how to override the claim, they should contact our Customer Service at 800-261-2393 for assistance.
 You must have a valid prescription or refills available.